H-Ramalan/portfolio-desktop/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Portfolio Mobile First] <a name="about-project"></a>
+# 📖 [Portfolio Desktop] <a name="about-project"></a>

-**[Portfolio Mobile First]** is a mobile-first version of my portfolio project.
+**[Portfolio Desktop]** is a desktop version of my portfolio project.
 It will showcase my skills in HTML and CSS and also shows the usage of new concepts of CSS which includes the use of flex-box and css-gridbox.

 ## 🛠 Built With <a name="built-with"></a>